MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 • Fast loading and execution

-More complex executable format supporting larger programs with multiple memory segments.
-Most commercial software used this format.
+• More complex executable format that supports larger programs that have multiple memory segments A majority of commercially available software used this format.

 • No practical size limit